SgtFlame/articles/make/aethos/linux-distro.md

 ```

 The cd-rom should be `/dev/sr0`, but if it's not then you should be able to find it in the `/proc/partitions` special file.  *Note that this only shows the major/minor device id's, so you'll have to do `mknod /dev/{dev} b {major} {minor}` to create the device before you can mount it.*

+## Going further
+For building more of your system from scratch, check out [BuildRoot](https://buildroot.org/download.html).

+(this might require installing bazaar and gcc-multilib)